githubapnic/network-automation-labs/lab04-CLISyntax/cli_syntax.md

 There may be an issue with a conflict with the fingerprint used for Lab01 to Lab03.

 <pre>
-Warning: Identity file salt-lab.key not accessible: No such file or directory.
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 @    WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!     @
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@